LarsBesselmann/MoRE_WhereAMI_Lab/README.md

 	<kbd>![AMA_ViewMigrationPlan](./images/media/AMA_ViewMigrationPlan.png)</kbd>
 	The migration plan will be generated and displayed.

 10. The migration plan provides assets to deploy the application.
-The Liberty configuration file **server.xml** is provided to deploy the application to in development to a Liberty instance.
+The Liberty configuration file **server.xml** is provided to deploy the application in development to a Liberty instance.

 	<kbd>![AMA_MigrationPlan_server_xml_1](./images/media/AMA_MigrationPlan_server_xml_1.png)</kbd>